Open Source Software

 |Offering specialized enterprise versions of the open source software which provide significantly enhanced functionality, commercial support packages, and management tools.|

 |Providing the software free of charge; but selling the underlying hardware.|

-Open source projects have also been used by dominant information technology companies to shape markets in their own best interest.
+Open source projects are being supported financially and used by leading information technology companies to shape markets in their own interest.

 Google provided financial support to the nonprofit Mozilla Foundation, which oversees the development of Firefox.

-Hewlet Packcard will be open sourcing its webOS operating system.
+Hewlett-Packard has open sourced its webOS operating system.
 HP acquired webOS from Palm and has been trying to recoup its investment after its failure in the smartphone and tablet market.
-The open source webOS would provide hardware companies with a way to diversify and reduce their dependence on the Google Android operating system.
+The open ce webOS provides hardware companies with a way to diversify and reduce their dependence on the Google Android operating system.
 HP could then revamp webOS while having a fallback position.

 subsequently Oracle Corporation

 |SpringSource by VMware||XenSource by Citrix|

 The Java programming language is available in the public domain free of charge; however, there is component code of the platform which requires a specific license from Oracle Corporation.
 The Java SDK code based on the Java API library also can be downloaded free of charge.
 A license is required when class libraries based on Java API designs are used and when Java software components are downloaded.
 The consensus among information technology executives and technologist is that although there are components of the Java language available at no cost and unrestricted in use, the Java platform requires a license which enforces restrictions in use.